Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

 1

-Understand the COSO framework: COSO (Committee of Sponsoring Organizations of the Treadway Commission) defines internal control as a process designed to provide reasonable assurance regarding the achievement of objectives in operations, reporting, and compliance.
-It identifies five key components of internal control.
+Understand the COSO framework: The Committee of Sponsoring Organizations of the Treadway Commission (COSO) developed a framework for internal control, which includes five key components.
+These components are designed to help organizations achieve their objectives related to operations, reporting, and compliance.

-Review the five components of internal control as defined by COSO: These are Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring Activities.
+Identify the five components of internal control: The COSO framework defines the five components as (1) Control Environment, (2) Risk Assessment, (3) Control Activities, (4) Information and Communication, and (5) Monitoring Activities.

-Analyze the options provided in the question: Compare each option to the five components of internal control defined by COSO.
+Compare the options provided in the question with the five components of the COSO framework: The options listed are Risk Assessment, Control Environment, Information and Communication, and Financial Statement Preparation.

-Conclude that the correct answer is 'Financial Reporting' because it is not part of the five components of internal control as defined by COSO.
+Conclude that the correct answer is 'Financial Statement Preparation' because it does not align with the five components of internal control outlined in the COSO framework.

 Watch next